insidegui/WWDC/README.md

 ## Videos

 Watch this year's videos as they're released and access videos from previous years.
-You can also read transcripts of sessions and easily jump to a specific point in the relevant video.
-Transcripts are also searchable and available in
+You can also read transcripts of sessions and easily jump to a specific point in the video.
+Transcripts are also searchable and available.

 ![videos](./screenshots/v7/Transcript.png)